Abdulahi-1/Wordle/README.md

 ## Notes

+One challenge I faced while building the app was making the reset button work properly.
+Initially, the button appeared, but it didn’t actually reset the field, which was frustrating.
+After reviewing my code and adjusting some of the commands controlling the button’s behavior, I was able to make it function correctly.
+This not only improved the app’s usability but also gave me confidence in troubleshooting UI issues.
-One challenge that I faced with building the app was making the reset button appear.
-It was frustrating because the button wasn't actually resetting the field, but eventually worked after changing some commands.
-Another challenge I faced was making my source code appear in github.
-The only file that was appearing in my repo was the README file, which was very weird.
-Fortunately, after reading Git command documentation, I was able to manually push my commit through terminal.
-Giving myself a pat on the back.
+Another challenge was getting my source code to appear on GitHub.
+At first, only the README file was visible in my repository, which was confusing.
+By carefully reading the Git command documentation, I learned how to manually push my commits through the terminal.
+Once I did this, all my source files appeared correctly in the repo, allowing me to successfully share my project online and maintain proper version control.
+Overcoming these challenges strengthened both my coding and problem-solving skills.

 ## License